HudsonGri/foodplanner/README.md

 ### Preemptive Feature List:
 - Allow for user preferences such as: allergies, dietary needs, nutrition, cost, variety.
 - Provide shopping lists for specific stores, with total cost
+    - Ingredients list will also provide multiple different options ranging from most to least expensive
+- May edit a recipe to include alternatives to account for allergies and dietary restrictions
+    - ex.
+Oil instead of butter

 **Backend:**
 - Hudson